Saturday, December 16, 2023

 *A report from the German parliament

 The name Raffelhüschen should ring a bell for my faithful readers.
 Her husband, Bernd Raffelhüschen, is an economist and Professor of Finance at the Albert Ludwigs University of Freiburg.
 About one year ago, he gave a talk at the Museumsgesellschaft on public debt, inflation, and low-interest rates: An explosive charge for the economy and social affairs.
-He showed many graphics on demographic development with extrapolations in the future.
+He showed many graphs on demographic development, with projections into the future.

 Not only in Germany, the birth rate is a political issue given an overaged population.
 In the past, there were many financial pots out of which parents with children were supported.
-The breakthrough to a single parental allowance (Elterngeld) was celebrated as a breakthrough in simplification, but it resulted in the demand for 3200 additional jobs in the administration.
+The introduction of a single parental allowance (Elterngeld) was celebrated as a breakthrough, but it led to a demand for 3,200 additional administrative jobs.
 A reduction in bureaucracy looks different.

-Last Saturday, at the time of Claudia's talk, the three leaders* of the traffic light coalition were still busy plugging a hole in the federal budget for 2024.
+Last Saturday, during Claudia's talk, the three leaders* of the traffic light coalition were still working to plug a hole in the federal budget for 2024.
 This hole of €17 billion had been opened by a decision of our Supreme Court.
 Red Baron reported.

-*The chancellor and his ministers of economy and finance
+*The chancellor and his ministers of the economy and finance

 It was exceptional that no information was leaked from the small circle of the chancellor and his two top ministers.
 So Claudia, too, ignored what was being discussed behind closed doors at the chancellery.
 In the meantime, habeamus budget for 2024 without touching the Schuldenbremse (debt brake).

-I have never understood why the Free Democrats insist on this brake with their general secretary, even bragging that we are beginning to see the consolidation of Germany's national finances.
+I have never understood why the Free Democrats, with their general secretary, insist on this brake, when bragging that we are beginning to see the consolidation of Germany's national finances.

-I asked Claudia whether it wouldn't be better to incur debts and earmark the additional money, making targeted investments in the future.
+I asked Claudia whether it wouldn't be better to incur debt and earmark the additional funds for targeted investments in the future.

 While the US spends most of the money on the military, they have started the EPA Greening America's Communities Program, financed by an ever-increasing federal deficit, although an investment in the future.

-In addition, the latest poor results of the Programme for International Student Assessment (PISA) have shown that Germany, a country poor in raw materials, needs to invest much more in educating its children.
-In this context, I don't accept Claudia Raffelhüschen's objection that schooling is up to the federal states.
+In addition, the latest poor results in the Programme for International Student Assessment (PISA) have shown that Germany, a country with limited natural resources, needs to invest much more in educating its children.
+In this context, I don't accept Claudia Raffelhüschen's objection that schooling is a matter for the federal states.

-We need a national effort taking lots of money to lay the foundations of a sustainable future for our grandchildren.
+We need a national effort that requires significant funding to lay the foundations for a sustainable future for our grandchildren.

 ReplyDelete